catenate/tanote/proposal.md

 ### later

-Structure a list of versions of a note.
-Add a note to the version structure.
-Get tags and backlinks from the most recent (first) version of the note.

-Store the structure containing versions of a note.
+Store the overall structure containing version histories of notes.

 Share a note with another ship.